artemdudkin/before-build-webpack/README.md

 [Webpack](http://webpack.github.io/) (v1-4) plugin that gives ability to add callback before build (or after or any other [event hook](https://webpack.js.org/api/compiler-hooks/)).
-Can stop compilation by by condition.
+Can stop compilation by condition.

 ## Installation